 6.1 Preface: The term contaminant is often used synonymously with pollutant, although difference in the definitions would indicate that these terms are not interchangeable.
 Contaminant implies concentration of a substance is higher than would naturally occur but does not necessarily mean that the substance is causing any harm.
-However, pollution refers to a situation in which the concentration of a substance in which the concentration of a substance is higher than would naturally occur but also indicate that the substance is causing harm of some type.
+However, pollution refers to a situation in which the concentration of a substance in which the concentration of a substance is higher that the substance is causing harm of some type.
 Therefore, a soil could be contaminated but not polluted.
 Pollution is often broadly categorized according to its source: